joshuaboniface/rffmpeg/README.md

 ### Initializing Rffmpeg

-After first installing rffmpeg, ensure you initialize the database with the `sudo rffmpeg init` command.
+After first installing `rffmpeg`, ensure you initialize the database with the `sudo rffmpeg init` command.
 Note that `sudo` is required here to create the required data paths, but afterwards, `rffmpeg` can be run by anyone in the configured group (by default the `sudo` group).

 Rffmpeg is a Click-based application; thus, all commands have a `-h` or `--help` flag to show usage and additional options that may be specified.

 ### Viewing Status

-Once installed and initialized, the status of the rffmpeg system can be viewed with the command `rffmpeg status`.
+Once installed and initialized, the status of the `rffmpeg` system can be viewed with the command `rffmpeg status`.
 This will show all configured target hosts, their states, and any active commands being run.

 ### Adding or Removing Target Hosts

 To add a target host, use the command `rffmpeg add`.
 This command takes the optional `-w`/`--weight` flag to adjust the weight of the target host (see below).
 A host can be added more than once.

 To remove a target host, use the command `rffmpeg remove`.
 This command takes either a target host name/IP, which affects all instances of that name, or a specific host ID.
-Removing an in-use target host will not terminate any running processes, though it may result in undefined behaviour within rffmpeg.
+Removing an in-use target host will not terminate any running processes, though it may result in undefined behaviour within `rffmpeg`.
 Before removing a host it is best to ensure there is nothing using it.

+### Viewing the Logfile

+The `rffmpeg` CLI offers a convenient way to view the log file.
+Use `rffmpeg log` to view the entire logfile in the current pager (usually `less`), or use `rffmpeg log -f` to follow any new log entries after that point (like `tail -0 -f`).

 ### Localhost and Fallback

-If one of the hosts in the config file is called "localhost", rffmpeg will run locally without SSH.
+If one of the hosts in the config file is called "localhost", `rffmpeg` will run locally without SSH.
 This can be useful if the local machine is also a powerful transcoding device.

-In addition, rffmpeg will fall back to "localhost" should it be unable to find any working remote hosts.
-This helps prevent situations where rffmpeg cannot be run due to none of the remote host(s) being available.
+In addition, `rffmpeg` will fall back to "localhost" should it be unable to find any working remote hosts.
+This helps prevent situations where `rffmpeg` cannot be run due to none of the remote host(s) being available.

 In both cases, note that, if hardware acceleraton is configured, it *must* be available on the local host as well, or the `ffmpeg` commands will fail.
 There is no easy way around this without rewriting arguments, and this is currently out-of-scope for `rffmpeg`.
 You should always use a lowest-common-denominator approach when deciding on what additional option(s) to enable, such that any configured host can run any process.